After significant testing, these are our picks of the phones to buy

 The question of how to claim for your mobile expenses is a relatively complex one, because it relates directly to tax matters that can understandably differ depending on your circumstances.
 This isn’t intended to be an exhaustive guide, and if you’re in any doubt we’d strongly suggest seeking the advice of a qualified tax professional.

-The key thing to keep in mind when making a tax related claim as it relates to mobile usage is that you have to be able to prove genuine work-related usage in order to claim it as a genuine tax deduction.
-That means that for almost any mobile you’ve got to sort out how much of your actual usage is work-related, and how much of it is personal.
-Your usage proof should only include calls made for work-related purposes, whether that’s in the form of the number of overall calls or a percentage of total time spent on work-related calls.
-Obviously this may vary depending on the calling inclusions with your mobile plan as well.
+The key thing to keep in mind when making a tax related claim as it relates to mobile usage is that you have to be able to prove genuine work-related usage in order to claim it as a tax deduction.
+This means that for almost any mobile you’ve got to sort out how much of your actual usage is work-related and how much of it is personal.
+Your calculations should only include calls and data usage related to your work, whether that’s in the form of the number of overall calls or a percentage of total data used on work-related tasks.
+Obviously this may vary depending on the call and data inclusions with your mobile plan as well.

-The ATO provides guidelines for low-cost usage, where you’re claiming less than $50 in a calendar year as it relates to mobile telephony only.
-These claims you can make without having to provide substantiated proof of usage up to that limit only, where you can claim $0.75 each for work calls made from your mobile and $0.10 each for text messages sent from your mobile.
+The ATO provides guidelines for low-cost usage where you’re claiming less than $50 in a calendar year, though this relates to mobile telephony only.
+By following these guidelines, you don't have to provide substantiated proof of usage, letting you claim $0.75 each for work calls made from your mobile and $0.10 each for text messages sent from your mobile.

-If you’re going to claim more than $50 in mobile phone related costs, the ATO requires you to keep records for at least a four week representative usage period to back up your mobile phone usage claims, which you then calculate out as an average over the entire financial year.
-These records can take the form of a physical log of calls, electronically produced logs or bills that show the relative usage and costs incurred.
+If you’re going to claim more than $50 in mobile phone related costs, the ATO requires you to keep records for at least a four-week representative period to back up your claims.
+You can use this period to calculate average usage over the entire financial year.
+These records can take the form of a physical log of calls and data use, electronically-produced logs or bills that show the relative usage and costs incurred.
 Depending on the nature of your work, you may also be required to provide proof that your employment includes an at-home or off-site component that includes the use of mobile telephony and data services.

-As data is typically included in the bundle price of most mobile services you can claim usage at a proportional level, because there's no way to break it out.
+As data is typically included in the bundle price of most mobile services, you'll need to claim usage at a proportional level because there's no way to break it out.
 The exception to this at a personal level is that the ATO does not allow claiming for excess data usage charges.

-The big exemption for all of these potential claims is that the ATO doesn’t allow claims if your employer is the one footing the bill for either mobile usage or indeed mobile handsets.
+Unfortunately, if your employer is footing the bill for your mobile usage or the handset itself, you cannot claim those costs on your tax.
 The same is broadly true for any kind of IT-related expense; the ATO’s notes on work-related expenses clearly state that: